 Artistic Leader and Principal Conductor of the USC Thornton Orchestras

 Carl St.Clair is internationally recognized for his distinguished career as a professional conductor and master teacher.
 He has had a continuing relationship with the USC Thornton School of Music for over 20 years.
 Since the 2005-06 season, he has been principal conductor of the USC Thornton orchestras and a faculty lecturer in conducting.
-This year, he took on an expanded role as artistic leader and principal conductor of the USC Thornton orchestras.
+In 2012, he took on an expanded role as artistic leader and principal conductor of the USC Thornton orchestras.